-The department will pay to qualified employees a premium equal to thirty to fifty dollars (\$30 to \$50) per month premium (see below; converted to hourly figure or per pay period figure), provided that the employee has obtained an A.A., B.A. or M.A. degree from any accredited state college.
-As with Section A (Translation) such premiums will not be paid if the degree constitutes a minimum requirement of the position.
+The department will pay to qualified employees a premium of fifty dollars (\$50) per month (see below; converted to hourly figure or per pay period figure), provided that the employee has obtained an M.A. degree from any accredited state college.